The Beta Cloud

-"The Beta Cloud" is the fourteenth episode of the second series of Space: 1999 (and the thirty-eighth episode overall of the programme).
-The screenplay was written by Charles Woodgrove (a pseudonym of producer Fred Freiberger); the director was Robert Lynn.
+"The Beta Cloud" is the 16th episode of the second series of Space: 1999 (and the 40th episode overall of the programme).
+The screenplay was written by Fred Freiberger under the pseudonym Charles Woodgrove; the director was Robert Lynn.
 The final shooting script is dated 11 June 1976.
 Live action filming took place Monday 26 July 1976 through Friday 6 August 1976.
 A two-day remount was scheduled for Tuesday 21 September 1976 through Wednesday 22 September 1976 during production of the two-part episode "The Bringers of Wonder".